flakes/mirc_fish_10/README.md

 few years.
 However, he has been slow with updates and unwilling to open source a simple mIRC addon like this, so someone had to take over!

-FiSH 10 utilizes "CPatch" by armagedescu, thanks.
+FiSH 10 utilizes "MinHook" by TsudaKageyu, thanks.
 It contains some code from http://dirtirc.sourceforge.net/ (blowfish core) and some utility methods from http://code.google.com/p/infekt/ (which is an excellent NFO viewer by the way).
 The rest of the code is what I contributed myself and is licensed under the